yiisoft/definitions/README.md

 ]
 ```

-Optional references (when second parameter is `true`) returns `null` when container don't have entry:
+Optional references returns `null` when container don't have entry:

 ```php
 [